Katha Upanishad: The nature of Atman, need for ethics and the hierarchy of Reality - Third Valli

 The Katha Upanishad, in verses 1.3.10 through 1.3.12 presents a hierarchy of Reality from the perspective of a human being.
-It asserts that Artha (objects, means of life) are above Indriya (senses), that Manas (mind) is above Artha in this hierarchy, above the Manas is Buddhi (intellect, his ability to discern), above the Buddhi is Atman (his Self, great Self).
-Beyond the Atman, states Katha Upanishad, is the Avyaktam (unmanifested Reality), and Purusha (cosmic Self) is beyond the Avyaktam, and beyond the Purusha, there is nothing - for it is the goal, for it is the highest road.
-At the basic level of life, the interaction is between Artha and Indriya (sensory organs); while at the highest level, man becomes aware of and holistically realizes the entire hierarchy.
+It asserts that Artha (objects, means of life) are above Indriya (senses), that Manas (mind) is above Artha in this hierarchy, and above Manas is Buddhi (intellect, his ability to discern).
+Above Buddhi is Atman (his Self, great Self).
+The Katha Upanishad states that beyond Atman is the Avyaktam (unmanifested Reality), and the Purusha (cosmic Self) is beyond the Avyaktam.
+Beyond the Purusha, there is nothing, as it represents the ultimate goal and the highest path.
+At the basic level of life, the interaction occurs between Artha and Indriya (sensory organs); while at the highest level, man becomes aware of and holistically realizes the entire hierarchy.
 The Self is hidden in all beings, asserts the Katha Upanishad; it does not show itself, but its awareness is felt by seers with agrya sukshma (subtle, more self-evident conscious, keen thinkers).